 - Gluten-Free :

-Gluten is a family of protein found in many grains like Wheat, Barley, and Rye.
-Sometimes when Gluten is consumed it can cause severe digestive disorder in Gluten Intolerant individuals.
+Gluten is a family of proteins found in many grains like Wheat, Barley, and Rye.
+Sometimes when Gluten is consumed it can cause severe digestive disorders in Gluten Intolerant individuals.
 It is most common in an autoimmune disease called Celiac Disease where individuals show allergic reactions towards Gluten in their diet.
 This allergic response damage the intestinal tissues.
-Symptoms for gluten allergy are Sharp pain in Stomach, Constipation, Diarrhoea, Bloating, skin Rashes, Anaemia, and Fatigue.
+Symptoms for gluten allergy are Sharp pain in the Stomach, Constipation, Diarrhoea, Bloating, skin Rashes, Anaemia, and Fatigue.
 Complete elimination of gluten and gluten products is a must in such cases.

 - Improves Gut Health :

 Sabudana mainly consists of Resistant Starch, which functions like fiber in the digestive system.
 Resistant starch resists digestion, without any change, they pass through the stomach and small intestine and reach the colon.
 It functions like fermentable and soluble fiber in the colon.
-Gut friendly bacteria feed on this and produce many byproducts like gases and short-chain fatty acids like Butyrate.
+Gut-friendly bacteria feed on this and produce many byproducts like gases and short-chain fatty acids like Butyrate.